-The Department of Philosophy and Religion offers an honors program comprised of courses at the introductory, intermediate, and advanced levels.
-Special honors sections in philosophy will be designated from the following courses: PHL 1000, PHL 1100, PHL 2000.
-Special honors sections in religious studies will be designated from the following courses: REL 1110, REL 2010, REL 2020.
-The Senior Honors Thesis courses, PHL 4510 or REL 4510, are offered exclusively as honors courses.
-Invitation to enrollment in honors courses may be extended to any qualified student.
-However, to graduate with "honors in philosophy" or "honors in religious studies," a student must be a Philosophy major or a Religious Studies major who has completed at least 9 semester hours of work in departmental honors courses with a cumulative GPA of 3.4 or above in those courses.
-Three of the hours taken must be either PHL 4510 or REL 4510, Senior Honors Thesis.
-For additional details regarding honors in philosophy and honors in religious studies, contact the Director of Departmental Honors, Dr. Monique Lanoix.
+The Department of Philosophy and Religion offers an honors program for students with a minimum overall GPA of 3.4.
+To graduate with "honors in philosophy" or "honors in religious studies," a student must be a Philosophy major or a Religious Studies major and complete at least 9 semester hours of work in departmental honors courses with a cumulative GPA of 3.4 or above in those courses.
+Six of the hours will be comprised of honors coursework and three of the hours must be either PHL 4510 or REL 4510, Senior Honors Thesis.
+A grade of B (3.0 grade points) or better is required for Honors Credit in each class.